paulcw/scheme_in_awk/README.md

 Then, going through the book "The Little Schemer", to get use cases to test this with, and add new functionality, occasionally checking the language spec.
+I saw classmates reading this book back in college, although we never used it for any of my classes.

 Later may go through the language spec more formally to round off any sharp edges, but at that point it would probably be well past the realm of Fun,